What is ESG? Ultimate Rules to Better Your Business (2022)

 - Equal wages

-Thanks to this indicator, an external investor is able to understand whether the company’s board of directors, management, and stakeholders are close to the ESG criteria.
+Thanks to this indicator, an external investor is able to understand how close the company is to the ESG criteria.
 Examples of governance aspects are:

 - Employs a CEO autonomous of the board chair